JJ/granada-off/text/graffiti.md

 one is its autonomy.
-Since there are so many artists and they have been able to develop a whole outdoor portfolio, they can live off their art, obviously not from the almost always free and spontaneous graffiti they throw everywhere, but from comissions either official or made by bars, restaurants or shop owners.
+Since there are so many artists and they have been able to develop a whole outdoor portfolio, they can live off their art, obviously not from the almost always free and spontaneous graffiti they throw everywhere, but from commissions either official or made by bars, restaurants or shop owners.
 This autonomy also means that it only depends on itself: it is not tied either to a political or urban activism group, skate or hip-hop crews or to urban